sahniaditya007/ai-interviewer/README.md

 ## Usage

 - Use the sidebar to select a difficulty and start a new interview.
-- Answer the generated Excel question in detail.
+- Answer the generated interview question in detail.
 - Submit your answer to receive instant AI-powered evaluation and feedback.
 - Repeat for more questions or different difficulty levels.